zkinsk/endless/README.md

   - CSS (no precompiler)
   - Axios (for an API call)
 - Mobile responsive using no 3rd party libraries, only flexbox and media queries
 - Once the user decides to explore the page more deeply, Axios is used to hit an api to retrieve data and update the page.
+- A short timeout has been added to the api call to allow the loading animation to complete a cycle.
 - Because the scroll bars have been hidden an automatic scroll event takes the user to the new content.
 - Scroll event also reveals a CSS only "pseudo" parallax